-She had included that direction in an August 10, 2022, letter to IRS Commissioner Rettig.
+She had included that direction in an August 10, 2022, letter to then IRS Commissioner Rettig.

-In a follow-up memo to Commissioner Rettig on August 17, 2022, she noted that the Inflation Reduction Act had once required the IRS to produce an operational plan within six months, detailing how these additional resources would be deployed over the next decade, but that provision had been dropped from the Act to meet the requirements of the Senate parliamentary procedure rules that apply to budget reconciliation.
-Reviving that idea, she herself directed that such an operational plan be delivered to her within six months - that is, by February 17, 2023 (although, as that date approached, it appeared that the release of the report would occur a few weeks later).
+In a follow-up memo to Commissioner Rettig on August 17, 2022, she noted that the IRA had once required the IRS to produce an operational plan within six months, detailing how these additional resources would be deployed, but that provision had been dropped from the final Act to meet Senate parliamentary requirements.
+Reviving that idea, she herself directed that such a plan be delivered to her within six months - that is, by February 17, 2023.